TykTechnologies/tyk-operator/docs/portal/graphql_api.md

 ## Publish GraphQL API to Portal

-This example publishes GraphQL API on Tyk Portal
+This example publish GraphQL API on Tyk Portal.

 ### 1. Create GraphQL API
 GraphQL API can be deployed by setting `graphql` field of API Definitions.